 The development of Rochdale was in no small part due to the topography of the area, and the town developed at the junction of several key trade and communication routes.
 Important trans-Pennine routes via Blackstone Edge led to the north-east, with routes to the north heading off across the Rossendale Fells into central Lancashire, and westwards to Bury and Bolton.
-The valley of the River Roch narrowed around Rochdale, providing a convenient fording point for the route southwards to Manchester, which would undoubtedly have been of importance as packhorse ways by the medieval period (Tindall nd, 1).
-The ground levels across the Site Area reflect the slope of the river valley, rising gently from approximately 139m above Ordnance Datum (aOD) in the south-east to c 145m in the north-west.
+The valley of the River Roch narrowed around Rochdale, providing a convenient fording point for the route southwards to Manchester.
+The ground levels across the Site Area reflect the slope of the river valley, rising gently from approximately 141 m above Ordnance Datum (aOD) in the south to c 145 m in the north.

-The Site Area (centred on NGR 389485 413830) lies on the northern fringe of the town centre (Fig 1).
-It is bounded by Howard Street to the north, Red Cross Street to the east, Waterhouse Street to the south and John Road to the west.
-The site comprises part of the modern Lower Falinge housing estate (Plates 1-6).
+The Site Area (centred on NGR 389700 413734) lies on the northern fringe of the town centre (Fig 1).
+It comprises part of the Lower Falinge housing estate, and is bounded by Falinge Road to the north, Waterhouse Street to the east, Spotland Road to the south and Abbeydale to the west (Plates 1-6).